Benrosan/Detection-Lab/README.md

 ## Objective

 The goal of the Detection Lab project was to build a realistic environment for simulating and detecting cyber attacks.
-The primary focus was to build an entire workflow to ingest, log and analyze events within a SIEM that reflect real-world attack scenarios, thereby providing me an opportunity to familiarize myself with the various tools used by Blue Teams to assess and respond to cyber threats on a daily basis.
+The primary focus was to build an entire workflow to ingest, log and analyze events within a SIEM that reflect real-world attack scenarios, thereby providing me an opportunity to familiarize myself with the various tools/processes used by Blue Teams to assess and respond to cyber threats on a daily basis.

 ### Skills Learned